William-King977/eng84_git_github_setup/README.md

 # Git and GitHub set-up Guide
 ## Initial set-up
 Skip these steps if you have already installed Git and created a GitHub account.
-### 1) Install Git
-To install Git, [click here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the steps for your operating system.
+1. **Install Git:** [Click here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the steps for your operating system.

-### 2) Create a GitHub account
-Create a GitHub account by [clicking here](https://github.com/), then click "Sign Up".
+2. **Create a GitHub account:** [Click here](https://github.com/), then click "Sign Up".
 Follow the steps to register for an account.

 ## Making a connection with Git and GitHub
 ### 1) Generating a SSH key